1916 PGA Championship: Semi-final

 The semi-finals saw the defeat of the last two remaining qualifiers from the Metropolitican section, Willie Macfarlane and Walter Hagen.

 Jim Barnes met Willie Macfarlane in the first semi-final.
 Barnes took an early lead and was 3 up after 5 holes.
 Macfarlane won the next two holes but Barnes extended the lead to 4 holes at the end of the morning round.
-Barnes then won the first two holes in the afternoon, to lead by 6 holes and he eventually won the match 6&5.
+Barnes then won the first two holes in the afternoon, to lead by 6 holes and he eventually won the match 6 and 5.

 Jock Hutchison and Walter Hagen met in the other semi-final.
 Hutchison took an early lead, being two up after 9 holes.
 Hagen won the 10th, 11th and 13th and led by one hole after the first round.
 Hagen was still one up after 11 holes in the afternoon but played poorly at the 12th and 13th, Hutchison taking the lead in the match.
 Hagen made a birdie 3 at the 14th hole to level the match but lost the 16th after a bogey 5.
 At the 17th Hagen had a putt to level the match but missed it.
 Needing to win the final hole Hagen put his second shot into a ditch and later conceded the hole.